beyzanurarslan/ai-career-clarity-coach/README.md

 ### Step-by-Step Usage:

 1. **Check Library Requirements**: The requirements.txt file lists all necessary dependencies.
-Install them using pip install -r requirements.txt.
+Install them using `pip install -r requirements.txt`.

 2. **Download the Sample User Profile Excel File**: The file sample_user_profile.xlsx is provided.
 Fill it out with the necessary user information.